Dandenong North

 Table Chart PROFILE FAQ

-Dandenong North has a typical household mix, with a fairly typical median household size
+Dandenong North has a typical household mix, with a higher-than-average median household size

-Family households constitute 75.0% of all households, including 37.1% couples with children, 22.3% couples without children, and 14.2% single parent families.
-Non-family households account for the remaining 25.0%, with lone person households at 21.2% and group households comprising 3.7%.
-The median household size is 2.8 people, which aligns with the Greater Melbourne average.
+Family households account for 75.0% of all households, including 37.1% couples with children, 22.3% couples without children, and 14.2% single parent families.
+Non-family households constitute the remaining 25.0%, with lone person households at 21.2% and group households comprising 3.7% of the total.
+The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households